cs1302uga/cs1302-ce14/README.md

    They will not sign off on this checkpoint if you do not do the steps above for each and every error as _errors are expected_ if you perform the steps correctly.

+1. Now that everything on this branch compiles, ensure that all changes in the current branch have been staged and committed, then checkout the `master` branch.

+1. Merge changes from the `test_genericize` branch into the current branch (`master`).

 1. View the condensed, graphical version of your Git log using `git adog`